Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 16 slide

-Royal hunt (relief of the palace of King Ashurbanipal) In addition to monumentality and colorful decorativeness, Mesopotamian art was distinguished by extreme accuracy in depicting living nature.
-This can be seen from the reliefs on alabaster plates that lined the walls of the Assyro-Babylonian palaces outside and inside with a continuous carpet.
-Preference was given to battle scenes, ritual offerings of gifts, royal hunts, as well as decorative patterns based on the image of winged bulls and winged geniuses with the “tree of life” - deities of the regenerating spring nature.
+Royal hunting (relief of the palace of King Ashurbanapal) In addition to monumentality and colorful decorative art of Mesopotamia was distinguished by extreme accuracy in depicting wildlife.
+This can be seen from the reliefs on the alabaster plates, which lined the walls of the Assyro-Babylonian palaces from the outside and from the inside with a continuous carpet.
+Preference was given to battle scenes, ritual offering of gifts, royal hunting, as well as decorative patterns based on the image of winged bulls and winged geniuses with the "tree of life" - the deities of the resurgent spring nature.

-The human figure on Assyrian reliefs was depicted with a full or three-quarter turn of the shoulders, legs and face in profile.
-At the same time, without attaching importance to portrait resemblance, Mesopotamian artists quite accurately reproduced the Asian type: a stocky muscular figure, a large head with a heavy lower jaw, a hooked nose sticking out like a bird’s beak, thin sinuous lips, a low sloping forehead and a huge eye looking at viewer.
-The king could be recognized by his long curly beard, thick hair, also curled and falling over his shoulders, a powerful torso and luxuriously decorated clothes made of embroidered fabrics with fringes and heavy tassels.
+The human figure in the Assyrian reliefs was depicted with a full or three-quarter turn of the shoulders, legs and face in profile.
+At the same time, without attaching importance to portrait resemblance, Mesopotamian artists quite accurately reproduced the Asian type: a stocky muscular figure, a large head with a heavy lower jaw, a hooked nose sticking out like a bird's beak, thin sinuous lips, a low sloping forehead and a huge eye looking at viewer.
+The king could be recognized by a long curled beard, thick hair, also curled and falling over his shoulders, a powerful torso and magnificently decorated clothes made of embroidered fabrics with fringes and heavy tassels.

 18 slide